 The location and size of a glioblastoma tumor can help determine treatment options.

 How Glioblastoma Is Treated

 Glioblastoma tumors contain a variety of cells, making them particularly difficult to treat.
-As a result, people diagnosed with glioblastoma may have to undergo a combination of treatments, including radiation, chemotherapy, and surgery.
+Patients diagnosed with GBM tumors often have a combination of treatments.